Masorr/brandishon/README.md

 ## User Experience - UX

 The design and functionalities of the website is based around user stories and the agile methodology.
 Since the work is based of Boutique Ado, using it as a template.
-The original UX is kept to that.
+Much of its original UX is kept.

+The user experience is tailored towards easy navigation and making the users feel safe during transactional actions.
+They are given the ability to easily save items they like to their account.
+They can pre-fill information to their accounts that automatically fills in during transactions, and they will be allowed to leave reviews of products they've purchased.

+But in order to maximise user-activity and potential customers.
+Users shouldn't be forced the necessity of having an account.
+They can quickly subscribe to Brandishon's newsletter, with a quick verification mail to receive news.
+They can read reviews of other customers and make transactions that feels just as safe as for registered users.

+At the bottom of the page.
+Users can visit Brandishon's facebook page, to be able to interact and become more engaged with Brandishon.
+They can also access Brandishon's privacy policy, yet again a notable detail that allows the users to feel professionalism and security from the company.

 ### User Stories

-The user stories are accessible in the Musician's Blog User Stories project
+The user stories are accessible in Brandishon's User Stories project
 <https://github.com/Masorr/brandishon/projects?query=is%3Aopen>

 - Epic: Viewing and Navigation